 This is the place to go if you're looking for antiques or modern art.
 Between Rijksmuseum and Herengracht, you will find the historic Spiegelkwartier neighborhood with its typical old Dutch houses.
 This area has been the heart of the national art and antiques trade for 80 years and has a friendly and relaxed atmosphere.
 There are few places in the world where you will find such an amazing choice of art and antiques: paintings, ceramics, glassware, jewelry, furniture, books and Art Deco.

-Visit the Haarlemmerdijk for all kinds of nice little shops (235 in total) with different things, that are different from the standard shops that are located all over the world.
+A long, trendy shopping street, stretching from east to west towards Centraal Station.
+You will find here all kinds of nice little shops (235 in total), that are different from the standard shops that are located all over the world, with everything from shoes, independent labels and second-hand clothes to speciality food products, interior design items and Dutch collectables.
 There are also nice cafes and restaurants.

 In posh Oud-Zuid's Cornelis Schuytstraat you'll find an eclectic mix of chic boutiques, unique labels, designer shops and high-street staples, alongside a vast array of cafes and restaurants.